What is dual enrollment

 - Complete and submit the free, online Lock Haven University Application

-Once you have submitted your dual enrollment application and your permission form you will be registered for your course(s) beginning on the dates listed below:
+Once you have submitted your dual enrollment application, your permission form, and your academic transcript you will be registered for your course(s) beginning on the dates listed below:

 Spring Semester: December 1st